Atari SA: Turnaround strategy and continuing sale of assets (2014–2020)

 In 2014, all three of the North American Atari subsidiaries emerged from bankruptcy under the ownership of Frédéric Chesnais, who headed the slimmed-down companies with their entire operations consisting of a staff of 10 people.
 Atari announced in March that they had entered the social casino gaming industry with the launch of Atari Casino.
 In 2015, Atari announced a new turnaround strategy that would focus on "download games, MMO games, mobile games and licensing activities, based in priority around traditional franchises."
 Projects within the strategy included Alone in the Dark: Illumination, RollerCoaster Tycoon World, and a mobile game based on Lunar Lander.

-On 14 December 2016, fellow-French publisher Bigben Interactive announced they had purchased the Test Drive franchise from Atari.
-The deal allowed for BigBen to publish new installments in the franchise, while Atari would retain all rights to previous entries in the franchise.
+On 14 December 2016, fellow-French publisher Bigben Interactive announced they had purchased the Test Drive IP and brand from Atari.
+The deal would allow for Bigben to publish new video games under the property, while Atari would retain all rights to all previous entries.

 On 3 January 2017, TMZ reported that Frontier Developments, the developer for RollerCoaster Tycoon 3, sued Atari, Inc. for not paying the company enough for royalties for the game; Frontier reported that they only received $1.17 million when they needed $3.37 million.
 Frontier's Chief Operating Officer David Walsh confirmed the report in a GameSpot interview, stating that they had previously attempted to resolve the issue without legal action since April 2016.
 In 2017, Piko Interactive acquired several titles from Atari: 40 Winks, Bubble Ghost, Chamber of the Sci-Mutant Priestess, Death Gate, Drakkhen, Eternam, Glover, Monty Mole, Hostage: Rescue Mission, Marco Polo and Time Gate: Knight's Chase.
 On 8 June, a short teaser video was released, promoting a new product; and the following week CEO Fred Chesnais confirmed the company was developing a new game console – the hardware was stated to be based on PC technology, and be still under development.

-In mid July 2017 an Atari press release confirmed the existence of new hardware, referred to as the Ataribox.
+In mid July 2017, an Atari press release confirmed the existence of new hardware, referred to as the Ataribox.
 The casing design was inspired by the original Atari 2600, with a ribbed top surface, and a rise at the back of the console.
 According to an official company statement of 22 June 2017 the product was to initially launch via a crowdfunding campaign in order to minimize financial risk to the parent company.
 In March 2018, the Ataribox was renamed the Atari VCS and it was released in June 2021.
 It was developed by a new subsidiary based in the U.S., named Atari VCS, LLC.
 Within the same month, it was revealed that Atari had also sold the V-Rally series to BigBen Interactive with an announcement of a new entry in the franchise from the latter.
 On 19 September, THQ Nordic announced they had acquired the Alone in the Dark franchise and Act of War.